saurabh1088/notes/security/Cryptography.md

 as encryption and decryption uses same key so an encrypted data with a key can't be decrypted by using any other key.
 This with assumption the key is secured by both parties.
+- The most commonly used symmetric algorithm is the Advanced Encryption Standard (AES)

+Usage for Symmetric Cryptography
+- Due to better performance and faster speed of symmetric encryption (compared to asymmetric), symmetric cryptography is typically used for bulk encryption / encrypting large amounts of data, e.g. for database encryption.

+Drawbacks
+- Weakest aspect of Symmetric Cryptography is key management.

+### Asymmetric Cryptography

+Uses public and private key pairs.